Lochaber is one of the richest parts of Britain for its biodiversity, with many habitats and species of national and international importance.

 Of course, it’s not just the geology that creates this amazing biodiversity.
 The wide range of altitudes and varied types of landscape, the range of climates within the area, and the relatively unpolluted air and water all play an important part.

-To find out more about Lochaber’s biodiversity have a look at the local Biodiversity Action Plan.
+To find out more about Lochaber’s biodiversity have a look at the Highland Biodiversity website.